-75% of each award is subject to the Group's TSR performance relative to a set peer group (1) .
-(1) The peer group is made up of the 20 largest companies on the Australian Securities Exchange (ASX) by market capitalisation at the beginning of the performance period, excluding resources Relative Customer Satisfaction Performance Measures 25% of each award is subject to the Group's Customer Satisfaction outcomes relative to a peer group of: Australia &amp; New Zealand Banking Group Limited (ANZ); National Australia Bank Limited (NAB); Westpac Banking Corporation (WBC); and Other key competitors for the wealth business.
-Vesting Peer Group Ranking Vesting % Weighted Average Ranking Vesting % Framework 75th percentile or higher 100% 1st 100% Median 50% 2nd 50% Below the median 0% Lower than 2nd 0% Vesting occurs on a straight line ba Group is ranked between the media 75th percentile.
+Relative TSR Relative Customer Satisfaction Performance Measures 75% of each award is subject to the performance relative to a set peer g.
+The peer group is made up of the 20 companies on the Australian Securi (ASX) by market capitalisation at the of the performance period, excludin companies and CBA. roup (i) .
+0 largest ties Exchange e beginning 25% of each award is subject to the Group's Customer Satisfaction outcomes relative to a peer group of: • Australia & New Zealand Banking Group Limited (ANZ); • National Australia Bank Limited (NAB); • Westpac Banking Corporation (WBC); and • Other key competitors for the wealth business.
+The next five largest companies listed by market capitalisation will form a rof companies.
+Vesting Framework Peer Group Ranking Vesting % Weighted Average Ranking Vesting % Framework 75th percentile or higher 100% 1st 100% Median 50% 2nd 50% Below the median 0% Lower than 2nd 0% Vesting occurs on a straight line bas Group is ranked between the media 75th percentile.
 Vesting occurs on a straight line basis if the weighted average ranking is between 2nd and 1st.
 Calculation of the Performance Results Calculated independently by Orient Capital.
 Measured with reference to the three independent surveys below (weighted by the business area's contribution to NPAT at the beginning of the performance period): Roy Morgan Research (Retail Banking); DBM, Business Financial Services Monitor (Business Banking); and Wealth Insights Service Level Report, Platforms (Wealth Management).
-Instrument 5 s set out below.
-Th utive to receive one CBA share in the le number of rights that vest will not l Determining the number of 6 muneration), using each Executive's LTVR Target (see di a fair value allocation approach.
-The B Target to the expected value at the e number Reward Rights performance period, in today's dolla e end of the Reward Rights Performance Period performance period, in today's dolla The performance period commenc ars. es at the beginning g of the financial year in which the aw vard is granted.
-Performance performance period, in today's dolla The performance period commenc For the LTVR award granted in FY1 years on 30 June 2020.
-The award is subject to a risk and c ars. es at the beginning 7, the performance compliance review. that may vest (if ar g of the financial year in which the aw vard is granted. ends after four on to determine
+Instrument Reward Rights - each Reward Righto meeting the performance hurdles the end of the performance period. utive to receive one CBA share in the ne number of rights that vest will not Determining the number of Reward Rights page 15 for explanation of target ren Reward Rights allocated aligns the E The number of Reward Rights allocated depends on each Executive's LTVR Target (see diagram on page 15 for explanation of target remuneration), using a fair value allocation approach.
+The number of Reward Rights allocated aligns the Executive's LTVR Target to the expected value at the end of the performance period, in today's dollars.
+Performance Period The performance period commences at the beginning of the financial year in which the award is granted.
+For the LTVR award granted in FY17, the performance period started on 1 July 2016 and ends after four years on 30 June 2020.
+Board Discretion The award is subject to a risk and count amount and form of any award to event of a corporate restructuring or that may vest (if ar Expiry At the end of the applicable perform nance period, any Reward Rights that have not vested will lapse.

 (1) The peer group at the beginning of the performance period for the Relative TSR performance hurdle comprised Amcor Limited, AMP Limited, Australia & New Zealand Banking Group Limited, Brambles Limited, CSL Limited, Insurance Australia Group Limited, Macquarie Group Limited, National Australia Bank Limited, QBE Insurance Group Limited, Ramsay Health Care Limited, Scentre Group, Suncorp Group Limited, Sydney Airport, Telstra Corporation Limited, Transurban Group, Vicinity Centres, Wesfarmers Limited, Westfield Corporation, Westpac Banking Corporation and Woolworths Limited.
-The reserve bench comprised AGL Energy Limited, Aroup, Aurizon Holdings Limited, Goodman Group and Stockland.
-A reserve bench company will be substituted (in order of market capitalisation as at the beginning of the periormance period) into the peer group when a peer group company ceases to be listed on the ASX as a result of an acquisition, merger or other relevant corporate action or delisting.
+The reserve bench comprised AGL Energy Limited, APA Group, Aurizon Holdings Limited, Goodman Group and Stockland.
+A reserve bench company will be substituted (in order of market capitalisation as at the beginning of the performance period) into the peer group when a peer group company ceases to be listed on the ASX as a result of an acquisition, merger or other relevant corporate action or delisting.